thinkst/canarytools-docs/docs/canarytokens/actions.md

         required: true
         type: string
         description: A valid auth token
-      - name: flock_id
-        required: false
-        type: string
-        default: "'flock:default'"
-        description: A valid flock_id (defaults to the [Default Flock](/guide/terminology.html#default-flock))
-      - name: memo
-        required: true
-        type: string
-        description: A reminder that will be included in the alert to let you know where you placed this Canarytoken, limited to 10000 characters.
       - name: kind
         required: true
         type: string
         description: Specifies the type of Canarytoken.
 Please check "[List Canarytokens](/canarytokens/actions.html#list-canarytokens)" for available
                      Canarytoken kind values.
-      - name: web_image
+      - name: memo
-        required: false
+        required: true
         type: string
-        description: An image file for use with web-image tokens (request must be multipart/form-data encoded if parameter is present, required when using web-image)
-      - name: cloned_web
-        required: false
-        type: string
-        description: Domain to check against (required when creating cloned-web tokens)
-      - name: s3_source_bucket
-        required: false
-        type: string
-        description: S3 bucket to monitor for access  (required when creating aws-s3 tokens)
-      - name: s3_log_bucket
-        required: false
-        type: string
-        description: S3 bucket where logs will be stored (required when creating aws-s3 tokens)
+        description: A reminder that will be included in the alert to let you know where you placed this Canarytoken, limited to 10000 characters.
       - name: aws_access_key
         required: false
         type: string